 * Great Lakes, Mid-Atlantic, Midwest, New York City, Northeast, Northwest, South, Southeast, Southwest, and West

-The JBF National Scholars Program is a part of the larger James Beard Foundation Scholarship Program, which is awarding more than $750,000 in financial aid available in 2016, the largest annual total in the Foundation’s history.
+The JBF National Scholars Program is a part of the larger James Beard Foundation Scholarship Program, which has awarded over $7 million in financial aid since 1991.